 MacMedics is Washington, DC & Baltimore’s Original, Independent Mac Shop Since 1989 and we just expanded by buying one of our former competitors, Apple Specialist, macUpgrades of Bethesda, Maryland.
 Like MacMedics, macUpgrades was also founded in 1989.
 You can read more about this purchase on our website at http://www.macmedics.com/macupgrades.

 Our purchase of macUpgrades now makes MacMedics the oldest Apple service and consulting firm in Maryland.
-MacMedics are Apple Authorized Value Added Resellers and Apple Authorized Service Providers, as well as Certified Members of The Apple Consultants Network.
+MacMedics is proud to be Apple Authorized Value Added Resellers.
+Apple Authorized Government Resellers, and Apple Authorized Service Providers, as well as Certified Members of The Apple Consultants Network.
 MacMedics has been in business and fixing Macs all over Maryland since way, way before the Apple Store or anyone else.
 In fact, our headquarters in Millersville AND our location in Lanham are larger than most Apple Stores, and our Mac Service Lab has over 100 feet of bench space.

 MacMedics was founded in the Annapolis, Maryland area in 1989 by Dana Stibolt during a time when Apple Service was kind of a side business for Apple Dealers.
 MacMedics began offering an alternative to the stuffy Apple Dealer mentality of the “Service Department”.